redpesk-core/afb-app-manager/README.md

   uninstall, list the widgets.

   It runs on the system bus.

-- ***afm-user-daemon***: D-Bus daemon to list available widgets, to start, pause, resume, stop it.

-  It runs on the user session bus.

 - ***wgtpkg-info***: command line tool to display information about a widget file.